vyos/vyos-documentation/docs/qos.rst

 you will only be able to apply one policy per interface and direction (inbound or outbound).

-Some policies let you have different queues inside, so you will be able to combine policies by assigning a different policy to a subqueue.
+Some policies can be combined, you will be able to embed_ a different policy that will be applied to a subqueue of the main policy.

-.. hint:: If you do not know what policy you need for your outbound traffic, you might want to try FQ-CoDel_ for a multipurpose simple configuration, you might also be interested in trying Shaper_ if you don't need to guarantee low delay, or Shaper-HFSC_ when you need to guarantee a low delay transmission for some specific traffic and you are not afraid of setting a complex configuration.
+.. hint:: If you are looking for a policy for your outbound traffic but you do not know what policy you need, you might want to give a try to FQ-CoDel_ as your multipurpose nearly-no-configuration fair-queue and low-delay policy; or you might want to try Shaper_ if you don't need to guarantee low delay but you want to manually allocate bandwidth shares to specific traffic; or, if you want to manually allocate bandwidth shares to specific traffic while guaranteeing low delay, and you are not afraid of setting a complex configuration, you might want to give Shaper-HFSC_ a go.

 Drop Tail
 ---------